(Last week it was 70 degrees, now it’s 20)

 Let’s face it.
 It’s hard not to stress when your daffodils start coming up mid-winter during a warm spell.
 As weather becomes more erratic, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
 And they’re built to handle a few temperature swings.

 The underground world of bulbs

-To understand why spring bulbs can withstand a little early growth, it helps to take a peek underground.
+To understand why spring bulbs can tolerate a little early growth, it helps to take a peek underground.

-Just like a seed, a single bulb contains the entire life cycle of a plant, including roots, food storage “leaves” and a flowering shoot.
+Just like a seed, a single bulb contains the entire life cycle of a plant.
+This includes roots, food storage “leaves” and a flowering shoot.
 As soon as you plant it in the fall, a spring bulb starts growing.

 The action begins in the bottom part of the bulb called the basal stem.
-During the winter months, roots begin emerging from the stem and penetrating the surrounding soil.
+During the winter months, roots begin emerging from the stem to penetrate the surrounding soil.
 As they grow, they absorb water and other nutrients, which they store in the fleshy leaves of the bulb called scales.

 In some flower species like alliums, a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.

 Papery thin tunic keeps bulbs from drying out

 In addition to food storage, the scales provide protection to the flowering shoot, which contains all of the above-ground parts of the plant, including stems, leaves and flowers.
 During the winter months, the shoot slowly grows upwards within the bulb underground.

 Finally in the spring, the bulb’s biological clock tells its leaves to break through the soil, where they begin converting sunlight into chemical energy the plant uses to grow.
 Approximately one month later, the flowering stems begin to emerge.